mzyl/bookbytes2.0/README.md

 - Chapters are not all marked the same.....
     - This is working better, but not perfectly.
 - Same book is served to all users and changes made, i.e. new book/paragaph, effect all users.
-    - This was fixed by passing filename data to and from browser on each request.
+    - This was fixed by passing filename data to and from browser on each request, aka Restful API.
 - Scrollable page and div doesn't work well on mobile.
     - Also seems to be a slight input lag on mobile?
 - 3/1/3/4/31342/31342-h/313420h.htm returns only "Fin."